telerik/document-processing-docs/libraries/radspreadprocessing/features/formulas/cell-references.md

 SpreadProcessing supports references to whole columns and whole rows.
 You can use this functionality to include all the values from a row/column to a formula.
 The row and column references:
 - are entered like other ranges, with a colon separating the starting point from the ending point;
-- can refer to a single or to multiple rows/columns;
+- can refer to a single or to multiple rows/columns.
+Note that even for single row or column, the reference should be defined similarly to how you define ranges, e.g. you should use A:A to refer to column A.
 - can also be absolute, relative or mixed references.

 #### [C#] Example 4: Use reference to a column